itsyugam/e-Available/README.md

 ## Modules with their screenshots:
 ### Home Page
-This is very first page when you visit my web app, where various categories will be appear to find your products.
+This is very first page when you visit my web app, where various Stores(registered with our app) and categories will be appear to find your products.
 <img src="screenshots/Capture.PNG">
 ### Product page
 After opening any category you will switch to this page where all the product of respective category will be appear.